Christian Era Calendars summarizes key identifiers leading to date

 was found talking with teachers (Rabbis) who "were astonished at his

-also heavily dependent upon another scripture that identifies the
+also heavily dependant upon another scripture that identifies the

 beginning of ministry.
-Following Baptism by John the Baptist and the
+Following Baptism by John the Baptist, and

 "And Jesus himself began to be